ome/ome-contributing/docs/omero-release-process.rst

 An hourly cron job runs on our virtual machine and deploys the website.

-Finally add an entry in https://docs.google.com/spreadsheets/d/1K7ab1UpuiE3FmAq3et7OpyxFwumrT7z8tGrDDBSDxsk/edit#gid=908994883.
+Finally add an entry in https://docs.google.com/spreadsheets/d/1K7ab1UpuiE3FmAq3et7OpyxFwumrT7z8tGrDDBSDxsk/edit#gid=908994883 and announce the release on `image.sc <https://forum.image.sc/>`_ using the ``Annoucements` categorie.